Proof: Multiplying Denominators

 Before you read the proof, we encourage you to try to prove this theorem on your own.

-This proof multiplies both sides by (a ⋅ b), then shows that both sides are 1.
-It then divides both sides by (a ⋅ b).
+This proof multiplies both sides of = by a ⋅ b and shows that both sides become 1.
+This means that the two sides are equal.
+The proof then divides both sides by a ⋅ b to reach the conclusion.

 Proof: